Compute

 Default Key: After the KMS access rights have been granted to EVS, the system automatically creates a Default Key evs/default.

 An existing or new custom key.
-For details about how to create one, see Creating a Custom Key.
+For details about how to create a key, see Creating a Key.

 NOTE:

-• Before you use the encryption function, KMS access rights need to be granted to EVS.
+• Before you use the encryption function, you need to create an agency to grant KMS access rights to EVS.
 If you have the right to grant the permission, grant the KMS access rights to EVS directly.
-If you do not have this permission, contact a user with the security administrator rights to grant KMS access rights to EVS, then repeat the preceding operations.
+After the KMS access rights have been granted, follow-up operations do not require the rights to be granted again.
+If you do not have this permission, contact a user with the security administrator permissions to grant KMS access rights to EVS, then repeat the preceding operations.

 • The encryption attribute of a disk cannot be changed after the disk has been created.